 Losing yourself in a task helps you to get more done -- and there's no need to wait for inspiration to strike, says violinist Diane Allen.Continue reading

 Why you should listen

-Mihaly Csikszentmihalyi says creativity is a central source of meaning in our lives.
-A leading researcher in positive psychology, he has devoted his life to studying what makes people truly happy: "When we are involved in [creativity], we feel that we are living more fully than during the rest of life."
-He is the architect of the notion of "flow" -- the creative moment when a person is completely involved in an activity for its own sake.
+Mihaly Csikszentmihalyi believed creativity is a central source of meaning in our lives.
+A leading researcher in positive psychology, he devoted his life to studying what makes people truly happy: "When we are involved in [creativity], we feel that we are living more fully than during the rest of life."
+He was the architect of the notion of "flow" -- the creative moment when a person is completely involved in an activity for its own sake.

-Csikszentmihalyi teaches psychology and management at Claremont Graduate University, focusing on human strengths such as optimism, motivation and responsibility.
-He's the director the the Quality of Life Research Center there.
-He has written numerous books and papers about the search for joy and fulfillment.
+Csikszentmihalyi taught psychology and management at Claremont Graduate University, focusing on human strengths such as optimism, motivation and responsibility.
+He was the director of the Quality of Life Research Center there.
+He wrote numerous books and papers about the search for joy and fulfillment.

 “A man obsessed by happiness.” — Richard Flaste, New York Times

 Social theorist Mihaly Csikszentmihalyi asks, “What makes a life worth living?”
 Noting that money cannot make us happy, he looks to those who find pleasure and lasting satisfaction in activities that bring about a state of “flow.”
 (Recorded February 2004 in Monterey, California.
 Duration: 18:55.)
 Watch Mihaly Csikszentmihalyi’s 2004 talk on TED.com, where you […]Continue reading